 I have jumped into medium format film via a vintage Yashica D twin lens reflex, a Fuji GW690III rangefinder, a Hasselblad 500CM SLR, and a Fuji G617 panoramic camera.
 I have also forayed into large-format film photography, with the purchase of a Calumet CC-400 4×5 monorail view camera, a Graflex Super Graphic, and a Chamonix 045F1, which I enjoy but about which I have much to yet learn.
 On the instant film side I have a Polaroid 800 instant roll film camera converted by Steve Icanberry of Alpenhause to use Polaroid pack film, a Polaroid 110a instant roll film camera, along with a Polaroid 150, other of which I converted myself to pack film use, and a Polaroid SX-70 using Impossible Project film.

 My digital equipment includes a Panasonic Lumix LX-3, a Fuji X-Pro-1, XT-1 and X-100F, a Ricoh GR, a Leica M8.2 and a Leica M10.

-I am home processing my black & white film in 35mm , 120 roll, and 4×5 sheet formats, with the use of various processing tank systems and a Jobo CEP 2+ rotary film processor, and built a basic darkroom in the basement.
-I also use an Epson V700 and a Plustek OpticFilm 120, and digiscanning with the Fuji XT-1 to scan my film negatives, and use Capture One Pro, Lightroom, Photoshop, and various plug-ins to manage and digitally process my images.
+I am home processing my black & white and color film in 35mm , 120 roll, and 4×5 sheet formats, with the use of various processing tank systems and a Jobo CEP 2+ rotary film processor, and built a basic wet darkroom in the basement employing a Beseler 23C enlarger.
+I use an Epson V700 and a Plustek OpticFilm 120, and digiscanning with the Fuji XT-1 to scan my film negatives, and use Capture One Pro, Lightroom, Photoshop, and various plug-ins to manage and digitally process my images.